cgroo/Faker-Gap-Anaylsis/README.md

 # Faker-Gap-Anaylsis
-Quantifying the gap between Lee "Faker" Sang-hyeok and other world class midlaners in Faker's prime (2013-2016) using data driven analysis.
+Quantifying the gap between Lee "Faker" Sang-hyeok and other world class midlaners in Faker's "prime" (2013-2016) using data driven analysis.

 -------------